mido/mido/README.rst

 Requirements
 -------------

+Mido uses `PortMidi
-Mido uses PortMidi for I/O. The wrapper module is written using ctypes, so no compilation is required.
+<http://sourceforge.net/p/portmedia/wiki/portmidi/>`_ for I/O. The
+wrapper module is written using ctypes, so no compilation is required.
 All you need is portmidi.so/dll installed on your system.

 PortMidi is only required if you want to use message ports.
-The messages will work fine without it.
+The messages themselves work fine without it.

 Developed for Python 2.7 and 3.2.

-Runs on Linux 13.04 and Mac OS X 10.7.5.
-May also work on Windows.
+Tested on Ubuntu 13.04 and Mac OS X 10.7.5, but should run on whatever system PortMidi is ported to.

 Installing